In-Hand Manipulation of Articulated Tools with Dexterous Robot Hands with Sim-to-Real Transfer: Results

 \section{Results}

-An overview of our pipeline is shown in Fig.~\ref{fig:overview}.
-Our experiments evaluate the effectiveness of the proposed CATFA module for sim-to-real adaptation compared against proprioception-based behavior cloning baselines.
+An overview of the pipeline is shown in Fig.~\ref{fig:overview}.
+We evaluate the effectiveness of CATFA for sim-to-real adaptation against multiple behavior-cloning baselines.

-\textbf{Baselines.} We compare against two baselines: (1) a behavior cloning (BC) policy trained without tactile and force inputs for adaptation, using only proprioception; and (2) the distilled sim-to-real base policy $\pi_{\text{student}}$ directly deployed on hardware, with limited fine-tuning to partially reduce the sim-to-real gap.
+\textbf{Baselines.} For articulated manipulation (Tab.~\ref{tab:results_art_manip}), we compare CATFA with (1) a Proprioceptive BC policy (no tactile or force inputs) and (2) the distilled sim-to-real policy $\pi_{\text{student}}$ deployed on hardware with limited fine-tuning.

-\textbf{Real-world evaluation.} We test policies on five articulated tools shown in Fig.~\ref{fig:object_set}.
-Quantitative evaluation is conducted on five in-domain objects, while qualitative demonstrations are shown on additional tools with variations in weight, scale, and geometry to assess generalization, which is shown on our website.
-For all tasks, success is defined based on maintaining articulation angle thresholds across multiple open–close cycles within an episode, and it is shown in Table \ref{tab:results_art_manip}.
-CATFA consistently outperforms both baselines in maintaining stable articulation under perturbations.
+\textbf{Real-world evaluation.} We evaluate on five articulated tools (Fig.~\ref{fig:object_set}).
+Quantitative results are reported on in-domain objects, with additional qualitative demonstrations on tools varying in weight and geometry.
+Success is defined by maintaining articulation angle thresholds across repeated open–close cycles (Tab.~\ref{tab:results_art_manip}).
+CATFA achieves the most consistent articulation, reducing variance and failure under perturbations compared to all baselines.

-\textbf{Robustness to perturbations.} To evaluate robustness, we execute a pre-defined random manipulation trajectory on the Franka hand–tool setup, incorporating random accelerations and external perturbations.
-As reported in Table~\ref{tab:perturbation_all}, pose error is measured by jointly considering position and quaternion deviations, since these are inherently coupled.
-Furthermore, Fig.~\ref{fig:traj_metric_open} shows that the CATFA policy produces smoother trajectories with significantly lower deviation than baselines in both open and closed states. \textbf{Simulation validation.} In simulation, we further compare policies trained with and without random walk perturbations (Eq.~\ref{eq:random_walk_force_torque}).
-Policies trained with perturbations exhibit improved stability under external disturbances, confirming that perturbation-augmented training contributes to robustness that transfers to hardware.
+\textbf{Robustness to perturbations.} For the dynamic evaluation (Tab.~\ref{tab:perturbation_all}), we additionally compare Proprio–Force BC, Proprio–Tactile BC, and Proprio–Tactile–Force BC, where tactile and/or force embeddings are directly concatenated without cross-attention refinement.
+We execute a predefined manipulation trajectory on the Franka hand–tool setup with randomized accelerations and external disturbances, and measure pose error combining position and quaternion deviations.
+CATFA yields the lowest or near-lowest error across tools, demonstrating improved disturbance rejection over direct-embedding baselines and the sim-to-real student.

+\textbf{Simulation validation.} In simulation, we compare policies trained with and without random-walk force–torque perturbations (Eq.~\ref{eq:random_walk_force_torque}).
+Perturbation-trained policies exhibit improved stability under disturbances, supporting the robustness gains observed on hardware.